2026 Los Angeles Dodgers season

-The 2026 Los Angeles Dodgers season will be the 137th season for the Los Angeles Dodgers franchise in Major League Baseball (MLB), their 69th season in Los Angeles, California, and their 65th season playing their home games at Dodger Stadium.
-They will enter the season as the two-time defending National League champions, and two-time defending World Series champions.
-They will look to become the first team to three-peat since the 2000 New York Yankees.
+The 2026 Los Angeles Dodgers season is the 137th season for the Los Angeles Dodgers franchise in Major League Baseball (MLB), their 69th season in Los Angeles, California, and their 65th season playing home games at Dodger Stadium.
+They entered the season as the two-time defending National League champions, and two-time defending World Series champions.
+They look to become the first team to three-peat since the 2000 New York Yankees, as well as the first National League team to accomplish this feat.
+This was the Dodgers first season since 2007 to not include pitcher Clayton Kershaw on the active roster, as he retired after the 2025 season.
+This will also be the last season for utilityman and 2025 World Series hero, Miguel Rojas, who will join the front office after the season.

+With their 14th consecutive postseason appearance, the Dodgers matched the 1991–2005 Atlanta Braves for the longest consecutive postseason streak in MLB history.
+They clinched their 13th National League West title in 14 seasons (fifth consecutive) on September 17 with a road victory over the Cincinnati Reds.

 Offseason

+Stadium naming rights deal

+During the off-season the Dodgers struck a five-year / $125 million+ deal with Japanese designer and retailer Uniqlo to rename the playing field at Dodger Stadium to "Uniqlo Field at Dodger Stadium".

+Front office

+On December 3, the Dodgers Senior Vice-President of Baseball Operations Josh Byrnes left the team to become the General Manager of the Colorado Rockies.

 Roster departures

 Pitcher Clayton Kershaw, who spent his entire 18-season career with the Dodgers, announced his retirement in September.

 On November 2, 2025, the day after the conclusion of the 2025 World Series, six Dodgers players became free agents.
 This included pitchers Andrew Heaney, Michael Kopech, and Kirby Yates, infielder Miguel Rojas, outfielder Michael Conforto, and utility player Kiké Hernández.
 On November 6, the Dodgers designated pitcher Tony Gonsolin for assignment and outrighted pitcher Michael Grove and outfielder Justin Dean.
 On November 12, catcher Ben Rortvedt was claimed off waivers by the Cincinnati Reds.
+On November 21, the Dodgers non-tendered pitchers Nick Frasso and Evan Phillips, making them free agents.
+On December 29, they traded outfielder Esteury Ruiz to the Miami Marlins in exchange for minor leaguer Adriano Marrero.
+On February 6, the Dodgers designated pitcher Anthony Banda for assignment.